Harshvar25/food-e/foodyy/src/main/java/com/yum/foodyy/Spring-security-understanding.md

    ```java
    loadUserByUsername(email)
    ```
-2. It fetches the customer from DB.
+2. It fetches the customerInfo from DB.
-3. It returns `CustomerPrincipal(customer)` — Spring Security compatible object.
+3. It returns `CustomerPrincipal(customerInfo)` — Spring Security compatible object.

 ---